-Fey plays Kate, a single woman in her late ’30s who wants a baby and hires Angie (Poehler) as her surrogate.
-Her apartment is nice, neat, and perfectly decorated, like pages ripped out of a Pottery Barn catalog–at least until Angie moves in and starts sticking her gum under Kate’s reclaimed barn-wood coffee table…
+In the movie Baby Mama, Tina Fey plays Kate, a single woman who hires Angie (Amy Poehler) as her surrogate.
+Her apartment is nice, neat, and perfectly decorated, like pages ripped out of a Pottery Barn catalog — at least until Angie moves in and starts sticking her gum under Kate’s reclaimed barn-wood coffee table…

 The movie is set in Philadelphia but most of it was filmed in New York (with some location shots from PA).
 The apartment interiors were built on a soundstage in Brooklyn.

 Kate lives near Rittenhouse Square, but Angie comes from South Philly.

 The front lobby of Kate’s fancy, schmancy apartment:

 Greg Kinnear plays Kate’s love interest, Rob.
 Here he is in the entrance to her apartment:

 In this behind-the-scenes shot of them filming in the entry hall, you can see their marks on the floor:

 Kate discovers the wads of chewing gum stuck underneath her coffee table and isn’t pleased:

 In this shot from behind the scenes you can see into the dining area off the living room: